chinese flag

 China Travel Information

-China and Nepal share the the tallest mountain in the world, Mount Everest, with an elevation of 29,035 feet / 8,850 meters.
+China and Nepal share the tallest mountain in the world, Mount Everest, with an elevation of 29,035 feet / 8,850 meters.
 China's biggest attractions include the Great Wall and the Forbidden City, which was home to the imperial palace during the Ming and Qing dynasties.
-Hainan island, off the south coast, is a popular vacation destination.
+Hainan Island, off the south coast, is a popular vacation destination.

 China Tourism